 Direct financing consists of loans and Equity Investments that the Applicant (or Controlling Entity) financed with its own capital and that capital is at risk.
 QLICIs made with an Applicant’s previous NMTC Allocations should be listed as direct financing.

-Indirect financing consists of loans and Equity Investments provided by third-party sources that was facilitated by the Applicant (or Controlling Entity).
+Indirect financing consists of loans and Equity Investments provided by third-party sources that were facilitated by the Applicant (or Controlling Entity).
 In effect, the Applicant’s (or Controlling Entity’s) capital was not at risk.
-Examples of indirect or facilitated financing include loan packaging, project development, and structuring transactions for unrelated entities.
+Examples of indirect or facilitated financing include loan packaging, project development, and structuring transactions for unrelated

+entities.

 Note: An Applicant may not include in Exhibit B income earned by the Applicant (or Controlling Entity) for providing services (e.g. structuring NMTC transactions, project development, etc.) to other CDEs.